 The Lecture Series also serves a cross-cutting objective, bringing leading scholars in Regensburg and beyond into conversation with faculty and the public here.
 It is also part of the aim of further integrating area studies into the broader curriculum at UR.

-The Prize for Outstanding Master's Theses in area studies is now into its third year and rewards students who have produceed excellent work at UR.
-The current call for applications is open until 6 November 2022.
+The Prize for Outstanding Master's Theses in area studies is now an established part of the landscape in Regensburg and rewards students who have produceed excellent work at UR.

 Our Partners